zxkevinxz/ai-hero/examples/vercel-ai-sdk/14-simple-tool-calling/article.md

 ]
 ```

-These two results can be fed back into the LLM to provide it more information, especially when run over multiple steps.
+These `toolResults` can be fed back into the LLM to provide it more information, especially when run over multiple steps.

 So debugging using `steps` is a way that you can get some insight as to what is happening with your tool calls.